NaN72dev/aoc-2024-ts/README.md

 > That's not the right answer; your answer is too low.
 Curiously, it's the right answer for someone else; you might be
 > logged in to the wrong account or just unlucky.
 In any case, you need to be using your puzzle input.

-I missed the part that the antennas themselves are also anti-nodes, I just need to add them to the `Set<string>`.
+In part 2, I missed the part that the antennas themselves are also anti-nodes, I just need to add them to the `Set<string>`.
 I have a feeling that if there is 2 antennas that doesn't generate anti-nodes within bounds, the answer will be wrong but my current answer gave me the star so I won't investigate further.